corda/corda/docs/source/api-identity.rst

 For example, in a transaction sent to your node as part of a chain of custody it is important you can convince yourself of the transaction's validity, but equally important that you don't learn anything about who was involved in that transaction.
-In these cases ``AnonymousParty`` should be used.
-In contrast, for internal processing where extended details of a party are required, the ``Party`` class should be used.
-The identity service provides functionality for resolving anonymous parties to full parties.
+In these cases ``AnonymousParty`` should be used by flows constructing when transaction states and commands.
+In contrast, for internal processing where extended details of a party are required, the ``Party`` class should be used instead.
+The identity service provides functionality for flows to resolve anonymous parties to full parties, dependent on the anonymous party's identity having been registered with the node earlier (typically this is handled by ``SwapIdentitiesFlow`` or ``IdentitySyncFlow``, discussed below).

 Party names are held within the ``CordaX500Name`` data class, which enforces the structure of names within Corda, as well as ensuring a consistent rendering of the names in plain text.

-Where a party needs to be paired with proof of identity (generally only in directory information or for relaying confidential identities to counterparties), the ``PartyAndCertificate`` data class should be used.
+The support for both Party and AnonymousParty classes in Corda enables sophisticated selective disclosure of identity information.
+For example, it is possible to construct a Transaction using an AnonymousParty, so nobody can learn of your involvement by inspection of the transaction, yet prove to specific counterparts that this AnonymousParty actually is owned by your well known identity.
+This disclosure is achieved through the use of the PartyAndCertificate data class which can be propagated to those who need to know, and contains the Party's X.509 certificate path to provide proof of ownership by a well known identity.

+The PartyAndCertificate class is also used in the network map service to represent well known identities, in which scenario the certificate path proves its issuance by the Doorman service.

 Confidential Identities
 -----------------------

 Confidential identities are key pairs where the corresponding X.509 certificate is not made public, so that parties who are not involved in the transaction cannot identify its participants.
-Before constructing a new transaction the parties must generate and exchange new confidential identities, a process which is typically managed using ``SwapIdentitiesFlow``.
-These identities are then used when generating output states for the transaction, and for signing commands based on output keys.
+They are owned by a well known identity, which must sign the X.509 certificate.
+Before constructing a new transaction the involved parties must generate and send new confidential identities to each other, a process which managed using ``SwapIdentitiesFlow`` (discussed below).
+The public keys of these confidential identities are then used when generating output states and commands for the transaction.

-Where using outputs from a previous transaction in a new transaction, counterparties may need to know who the involved parties are, for example proving that a well known identity owned some cash which it is using to pay a debt, where the owning key belongs to a confidential identity. ``IdentitySyncFlow`` can be used to extract parties involved in a transaction and allow a counterparty to request the certificates for any it does not recognise.
-Note that the ``CollectSignaturesFlow`` requires that the initiating node has signed the transaction, and as such all nodes providing signatures must recognise the signing key used by the initiating node as being either its well known identity or a confidential identity they have the certificate for.
+Where using outputs from a previous transaction in a new transaction, counterparties may need to know who the involved parties are.
+One example is in ``TwoPartyTradeFlow`` which delegates to ``CollectSignaturesFlow`` to gather certificates from both parties. ``CollectSignaturesFlow`` requires that a confidential identity of the initiating node has signed the transaction, and verifying this requires the receiving node has a copy of the confidential identity for the input state. ``IdentitySyncFlow`` can be used to synchronize the confidential identities we have the certificate paths for, in a single transaction, to another node.

+.. note:: ``CollectSignaturesFlow`` requires that the initiating node has signed the transaction, and as such all nodes providing signatures must recognise the signing key used by the initiating node as being either its well known identity or a confidential identity they have the certificate for.

 Swap identities flow
 ~~~~~~~~~~~~~~~~~~~~

 ``SwapIdentitiesFlow`` takes the identity of a counterparty in its constructor, and is typically run as a subflow of
 another flow.
-It returns a mapping from well known identities to confidential identities for the local and remote node;
+It returns a mapping from well known identities of the calling flow and our counterparty to the new
-in future this will be extended to handle swapping identities with multiple counterparties.
-You can see an example of it
+confidential identities; in future this will be extended to handle swapping identities with multiple parties.
-being used in ``TwoPartyDealFlow.kt``:
+You can see an example of it being used in ``TwoPartyDealFlow.kt``:

 .. container:: codeset